 I’m not a big fan of soup.
-Anyone who knows me probably know that.
+Anyone who knows me probably knows that.
 And up until a few weeks ago, the idea of enjoying a bowl of butternut squash soup seemed not at all appetizing to me.
 That all changed on January 4th!
 My best friend celebrated her birthday that day, and had prepared an epic spread of all different kinds of tasty but healthy foods.
 Among them: butternut squash soup.

 Being my polite self I decided to try a bit, and you can imagine my surprise when I discovered that this soup was in fact, utterly delicious.